Mythri532/docker/Readme2.md

 # Minikube setup

 To Test on local machine minikube can be installed.
 Kubectl which will interact with kubernetes cluster .
-Minikube which has master process<br> and worker proces running in same node <br>
+Minikube which has master process and worker proces running in same node <br>

 Kubectl get nodes- displays the nodes <br>